justinleetyler/justinleetyler.github.io/catalog.md

 ER - Pinola, Melanie. -- Why you learn more effectively by writing then typing. -- Computer data (1 file). -- Mode of Access: World Wide Web (http://lifehacker.com/5738093). -- Title from resource. -- In Lifehacker [website]. -- (Jan.
 21, 2011). -- DDC 153.
 > The act of writing helps you clarify your thoughts, remember things better, and reach your goals more surely. -q

 Pitt, Christopher. -- Electronic components. -- Computer data (1 file : 5.94 MB). -- On 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from resource. -- File name: 3327.pdf. -- DBID 3327. -- IN Medium.com. -- (Jul.
-23, 3014). -- DDC 621.3.Positive Evolutions. -- Computer data. -- [KPM, c1999]. -- on 1 external hard drive. -- Title from Amazon.com. -- System requirements: USB drive; mp3 file reader.
-1. 781.
+23, 3014). -- DDC 621.3.Positive Evolutions. -- Computer data. -- [KPM, c1999]. -- on 1 external hard drive. -- Title from Amazon.com. -- System requirements: USB drive; mp3 file reader -- DDC 781.

-Premis Editorial Comittee. -- Data dictionary for preservatino metadata. -- Computer data (1 file : 3.06 mb) -- [S.l., s.n.], 2008. -- on 1 external hard drive. -- Title from cover. -- File name: (8001.pdf) -- DBID 8001.
-1. 024.4.
+Premis Editorial Comittee. -- Data dictionary for preservatino metadata. -- Computer data (1 file : 3.06 mb) -- [S.l., s.n.], 2008. -- on 1 external hard drive. -- Title from cover. -- File name: (8001.pdf) -- DBID 8001 -- DDC 024.4.

 Presley, Elvis. -- Elvis' Golden Records. -- Computer data. -- New York, N.Y: RCA Victor, 1985. -- on 1 external hard drive. -- Title from Compact Disk. -- DDC 781.66.

 Pritchard, Paul. -- The way forward. -- Computer data. -- [KPM, c1996]. -- on 1 external hard drive. -- Title from Amazon.com. -- DDC 781.

 Proceedings and ordinances of the Privy Council of England.
-Volume VII. / edited by Sir Harris Nicholas. -- Computer data (1 file : 11.2 mb) -- [Great Britain] : The Commissioners of the Public Records of the Kingdom, 1837. -- on 1 external hard drive. -- Title from title page. -- File name: (9041.pdf) -- DBID 9041.
-1. 324.
+Volume VII. / edited by Sir Harris Nicholas. -- Computer data (1 file : 11.2 mb) -- [Great Britain] : The Commissioners of the Public Records of the Kingdom, 1837. -- on 1 external hard drive. -- Title from title page. -- File name: (9041.pdf) -- DBID 9041 -- DDC 324.

 Progoff, Ira. -- At a journal workshop. -- Jeremy P. Tarcher, c1975, 1992. -- x, 422 p. -- ISBN 0874776384. -- DDC 808.06692.

 > Ch.
 5: Twilight Imagery and Life Correlation. -s
 > Ch.
 6: Daily Log: 'keep a current basis with the movement of our lives' -- Basically, diary writing. -- Two types: Recapitulation, and current recording. -s
-Prothero, Stephen R. -- American Jesus. -- New York : Farrar, Straus, and Giroux, 2003. -- 364 p. -- ISBN 0374178909. -- DBID 1695.
-1. 230.
+Prothero, Stephen R. -- American Jesus. -- New York : Farrar, Straus, and Giroux, 2003. -- 364 p. -- ISBN 0374178909. -- DBID 1695 -- DDC 230.

 > Nearly one-quarter of the Christians in the United States now believe in reincarnation. -p.
 6 -q
 > 'While there are likely more Muslims than Episcopalians in the United States, there are infinitely more Episcopalians than Muslims (44 to 0, to be exact) in the 108th Congess.' -p.
 6 -q